-How to use Regex in Make?
+How to extract certain data using Regex in Make?

 In regular cases it’s very usefull to use Regex (or Regular Expressions) if you want to extract or replace data in some text.
 When there always is a similar pattern in your text data, regex is ideal to use.
 But how can you use regex?